lonexil/API-GUIDE/README.md

  So API is the messenger that takes your  request, tells the system what to do, and brings back the result.

  ## 3. What does an API do?
- - It connects two things together (like two apps talking)
+ - It connects two things together (like two apps talking).
- - It hides complexities (you dont see the kitchen work)
+ - It hides complexities (you dont see the kitchen work).
  - It then delivers the result in a format the computer understands (often JSON or XML)

  For example